bocoup/wpt/docs/writing-tests/testharness-tutorial.md

 There are many things we might want to verify about how `fetch` sets cookies.
 For instance, it should *not* set a cookie if the request fails due to cross-origin security restrictions.
-Let's write a test which verifies that.
+Let's write a subtest which verifies that.

-It's tempting to add another call to `fetch` immediately after the assertion in our existing subtest.
-That could work, but it would also mean that if a browser failed the first part, it would never run the second part.

-Luckily, a testharness.js test can have many subtests, If we verify this behavior using a second subtest, then each subtest can pass or fail independently.
-That will give the browser maintainers a much clearer picture of the problem if they ever fail our new test.

-The first thing we'll do is add another support file designed to help with cross-domain testing:
+We'll add another `<script>` tag for a JavaScript support file:

 ```diff
  <!DOCTYPE html>